 Taxi and bus drivers don’t expect a tip but will be happy to receive one (e.g., after helping you with carrying your bags).

 Probably the most common places to tip in Spain are hotels.
-The culture of tipping has come to this sector of Spanish industry the earliest.
+The American culture of tipping has come to this sector of Spanish industry already.
 In Spanish hotel you should tip: porter for carrying your luggage (1 euro per bag), room service personnel for meal delivery (1 - 2 euros), maids for tidying up the room (2 – 4 euros per day) and doorman for halting a cab and helping you with loading the bags (1 – 2 euros).

 Don’t forget about the tour guides!
 An exciting trip around the town should be gratified with a bigger tip (5 euros if you are a part of a larger group, 10 – 15 euros if the trip was more private).
 Now you know everything about tipping in Spain!

 Tipping in France is more or less the same as tipping in Spain.
 You also don’t have to tip, but it will be very appreciated if you do so.
 However, there are some minor differences.
 First of all, you should know, that there always will be a service charge included in your bill.
 Owners of the restaurants should pass this money onto waiters and waitresses.
 Unfortunately, there may still be places that do not follow this rule.
 Leaving a tip of 5% to 10% (or 1 – 2 euros per 20 euro if you will) will be perfect.
 If you find your service slow, remember that French people highly value the experience of an unrushed meal.
 It is a standard for them so don’t feel disrespected.